JonathanCamberos/Custom-Python-BitTorrent-Client/README.md

 Problems We Encountered
 Some of the major problems that we encountered include:
-, File Modification Mode from Seeder and Leecher
+● File Modification Mode from Seeder and Leecher, Bitfield Conversion, Download Speed
-, Bitfield Conversion
-, Download Speed

 File Modification Mode from Seeder and Leecher: One frustrating problem that we ran into is that when we had one of our clients act as a seeder while other instances of our client were acting as leechers when hosting our own tracker, we noticed that the file that the leechers